contentful/forma-36/MIGRATION.md

 - Instead of nesting another `Dropdown` you should use specific component `Menu.Submenu`.
 - Instead of passing `submenuToggleLabel` prop you should use specific component `Menu.SubmenuTrigger`.
 That will serve as a trigger for a submenu.
-- Submenu will be always shown on the right side of the menu.
-There is no way to show it on the left side right now.
+- The submenu is always displayed on the right side of the menu.
+There is no way to display it on the left side now.

 Forma v3: